uvarc/rc-website/content/userinfo/systems.md

 images = [""]
 +++

-<p class=lead>UVA Research Computing provides multi-tiered storage solutions for your data.
-From small-scale personal computing options to high-performance parallel file systems for serious computational runs, various systems are available to researchers.</p>
+<p class=lead>UVA Research Computing can help you find the right system for your computational workloads.
+From supercomputers to HIPAA secure systems to cloud-based deployments with advanced infrastructure, various systems are available to researchers.</p>

 <br>